bata24/gef/docs/FAQ.md

 Download `linux-modules-*_amd64.deb` for `System.map` and `config`.

 ## Will each GEF command be more accurate if I have `vmlinux` with debug symbols?
+Let's consider debug information and debug symbols separately.

+* Debug information
-No, the presence or absence of debug information in `vmlinux` does not impact GEF's functionality or behavior.
+    * No, the presence or absence of debug information in `vmlinux` does not impact GEF's functionality or behavior.

-GEF always uses its own resolved address with `ksymaddr-remote`.
-It also performs its own heuristic structure member detection in each command.
+        * GEF performs its own heuristic structure member detection in each command.
+* Debug symbols
+    * Yes, you can use `ksymaddr-remote --vmlinux-file <vmlinux file path>`.
+        * GEF internally uses the address resolved with `ksymaddr-remote`, and this result is cached.
+        * Therefore, by specifying the `vmlinux` file, the results of `ksymaddr-remote` can be replaced with accurate values and cached.

 ## Does GEF support i386 16-bit mode (real mode)?
 Yes, GEF supports real mode experimentally.